pmndrs/react-three-a11y/README.md

     <A11yAnnouncer />
 ```

-At this point both My3DComponent and AGroupOf3DComponent can receive focus.
+At this point both *My3DComponent* and *AGroupOf3DComponent* can receive focus.
-More presciesly, the emulated "focus" will be on the parent A11y that will act as a provider and give the possibility to it's children to access the state.
+More accurately, the emulated "focus" will be on the parent `A11y` that will act as a provider and let its children access the state.
 But even if they're focusable, nothing will be displayed / read etc without a few more attributes.

-## accessing the hover / focused / pressed state
+## Accessing the hover, focused & pressed state

-For each child wrapped in a A11y component, you can access the focus / hover / pressed state like so
+For each child wrapped in a `A11y` component, you can access the `focus` / `hover` / `pressed` state like so:

-import useA11y from '@react-three/a11y' then

 ```jsx
   import { A11yAnnouncer, A11y, useA11y } from "@react-three/a11y"